dayastark/chatapp/README.md

 ## Architecutre:
-  - This project having 2 project with one is domain and another is web application.
+  - This solution having 2 project with one is domain and another is web application.
 Using Three Tire architecture..
   - Dayastark Chat app project having core functionlity with repository pattern.
   - Make seperate Dependency with concern for make each to understand.